oracle/graal/substratevm/README.md

 JDK.
 It analyses these classes to determine which classes, methods and fields are reachable during application execution.
 It then ahead-of-time compiles all reachable code and data into a native executable for a specific operating system and architecture.
-This entire process is called **image build time** to clearly distinguish it from the compilation of Java source code to bytecode.
+This entire process is called **image build-time** to clearly distinguish it from the compilation of Java source code to bytecode.

 GraalVM Native Image supports JVM-based languages, e.g., Java, Scala, Clojure,